Skip to main content

 2. Sync providers

-• ensure metadata is available
+• ensure metadata and cached OCI content are available

 • validate sources

-4. Build environment
+3. Build environment

 • generate PATH